Senior Year Monthly Checklist

 • Your high school’s application processing deadlines

-• If you cannot afford the application fees that many colleges charge, ask your counselor to help you request a fee waiver.
+• If you can’t afford application fees, ask your counselor for a fee waiver.

 • Finalize your college essay.
 Many schools will require that you submit at least one essay with your application.

-• Finalize and send any early decision or early action applications due this month.
-Have a parent, teacher, counselor, or other adult review the application before it is submitted.
+• Submit any early decision or early action applications this month, after having a parent, teacher, or contact your career center to review them.

 • Begin to organize regular decision applications and financial aid forms, which will be due in January and/or February.

-• If necessary, register for the February ACT (some colleges will be able consider it).
+• If necessary, register for the February ACT (CSU’s and UC’s no longer require this test).

-• Ask your guidance office in January to send first semester transcripts to schools where you applied.
-At the end of the school year, they will need to send final transcripts to the college you will attend.
+• Ask your guidance office to send first-semester transcripts to the schools you applied to.
+At the end of the year, they will also need to send final transcripts to the college you’ll attend.

-• While most of your applications will be complete and you are waiting to receive admission decisions, don’t slack in the classroom.
-The college that you do attend will want to see your second semester transcript.
-No Senioritis!
+• Even while waiting for admission decisions, stay focused in the classroom.
+The college you attend will want to see your second-semester transcript—avoid Senioritis!

-• Acceptance letters and financial aid offers will start to arrive.
-Review your acceptances, compare financial aid packages, and visit your final choices, especially if you haven’t already.
+• Acceptance letters and financial aid offers will during this time.
+Review your acceptances, compare aid packages, and visit your final choices if you haven't already.

 • Make sure that you have requested that your final transcript be sent to the school you will be attending.